rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 Python has a very nice library called [boto](https://github.com/boto/boto) for administering AWS from within code.
-And another nice tool called [Fabric](http://docs.fabfile.org/en/1.7/) for creating command-line directives that execute Python code that can execute shell commands on local or remote servers.
+And another nice tool called [Fabric](http://docs.fabfile.org/en/1.7/) for creating command-line directives that execute Python code that can itself execute shell commands on local or remote servers.
 We're going to use Fabric to definite all of our administrative operations, from creating/bootstrapping servers up to pushing code.
+I've read that Chef (which we'll use below) also has a [plugin to launch EC2 servers](http://docs.opscode.com/plugin_knife_ec2.html) but I'm going to prefer boto/Fabric because they give us the option of embedding all the bootstrapping logic into Python and editing it directly as needed.

-Start off by cloning this github repo onto your local machine.
+Start off by cloning the Github repo for this project onto your local machine.

     git clone git@github.com:rogueleaderr/definitive_guide_to_django_deployment.git
     cd definitive_guide_to_django_deployment